epics-docs/how-tos/getting-started/installation-windows-msys2.rst

     iocRun: All initialization complete
     epics>

+You can exit with ctrl-c or by typing exit.

 As long as you are in the location of the EPICS Base binaries, they will all work using their simple names.
 Try commands like ``caput``, ``caget``, ``camonitor``, ...

 Create a demo/test IOC
 ----------------------

-Although ``softIoc`` can be used with multiple instances with different db files, you will need to create your own IOC at some point.
-We will create a test ioc from the existing application templates in Base using the ``makeBaseApp.pl`` script.
+Although the ``softIoc`` binary can be used with multiple instances with different db files, you will need to create your own IOC at some point.
+We will create a test ioc from the existing application template in Base using the ``makeBaseApp.pl`` script.

 Let's create one IOC, which takes the values of 2 process variables (PVs), adds them and stores the result in 3rd PV.